Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

 When you visit

-You will then be asked to check your details with reception and confirm your appointment and take a seat in one of the socially distanced waiting areas.
+When you visit the sexual health service, you will check in at the reception desk and take a seat in one of the waiting areas.

-We will always try to see you within half an hour of your appointment time, but sometimes this is not possible if the clinic is running behind and you need to be seen by a specific member of the clinical team.
+We to see you within half an hour of your appointment time.
+Sometimes this is not possible if a clinic is running behind and you need to be seen by a specific member of the clinical team.

 What do examinations involve?